Disruption-Consulting/autoMigrate/README.md

 The "autoMigrate" utility provides a framework for coordinating the large number of tasks involved in database migration, including:

-- transporting application data from source to target as an easily restartable process in the event of network or systems failure
+- data transport that is restartable in the event of network or systems failure
 - ensuring endianess compatibility of source and target data
 - copying metadata definitions from source to target
 - reconciling transferred data and metadata